 One of our car accident lawyers can also serve as your legal representative when negotiating a potential out-of-court settlement for your case.
 However, if necessary, they can also advocate for you in court should negotiations come to a standstill.

 Call Your Insurance Company

 The process of seeking justice for your injuries when you get in a car accident can be daunting.
 However, when it happens, stop your car, remain calm, inform the police, and collect evidence.
 Shortly afterward, seek medical attention and notify your insurance company.
-Contact Morelli Law firm at (212) 751-9800 for legal guidance on how to handle your case.
+Contact Morelli Law Firm for legal guidance on how to handle your case.